Kind Hearts and Coronets: Release and reception

-Guinness's nine roles were praised by several reviewers, including C. A. Lejeune of The Observer.
+Several reviewers, including C. A. Lejeune of The Observer, praised Guinness's nine roles.
 The unknown reviewer from The Monthly Film Bulletin wrote that Guinness played his roles "with intelligence and restraint and show[ed] his power as a character actor", while Crowther considered that Guinness acted with "such devastating wit and variety that he naturally dominates the film".
 Price's performance was appreciated by a number of critics, including The Monthly Film Bulletin, who considered he gave a "brilliant performance", and Richard L. Coe, the critic for The Washington Post thought Price was "splendid"; Crowther wrote that Price was "as able as Mr. Guinness in his single but most demanding role".
 Lejeune in The Observer dissented, and thought he "seems pitifully outclassed every time he comes up against a Guinness" character.

 Kind Hearts and Coronets was nominated for the British Academy Film Award for Best British Film, alongside Passport to Pimlico and Whisky Galore!, although they lost to The Third Man (1949).
 The film was screened as one of Britain's entries to the 10th Venice International Film Festival; William Kellner won an award for Best Production Design.

 According to Michael Newton, writing for the BFI, Kind Hearts and Coronets has retained the high regard of film historians.
 In 1964 The Spectator called it "the most confident comedy ever to come out of a British studio", and the actor Peter Ustinov considered it the "most perfect achievement" of Ealing Studios, "a film of exquisite construction and literary quality".
 Kind Hearts and Coronets is listed in Time's top 100 and also at number six in the BFI Top 100 British films.
 Thirteen critics and directors voted for Kind Hearts and Coronets in the 2012 BFI poll of The Greatest Films of All Time, including Terence Davies, Peter Bradshaw and Philip French.